Which DNA testing company should I use?

 • 23andMe provides a range of tools, including a chromosome browser (that also shows ethnicity segments!), Shared Matches, shared ethnicities, and a great range of search options and filters.
 Some tools require that matches agree to share their DNA information before you can see it.
 A new DNA Relatives Map feature was added in January 2019, showing DNA matches by their location (if they choose to share it).
 23andMe also has an automated family tree that is generated from selected matches based on DNA alone.

-• MyHeritage DNA provides a range of sort and search filters and options, and also shows Shared DNA Matches, shared surnames, shared ethnicities, and a chromosome browser capable of comparing up to 7 matches, which highlights triangulated segments, and with the ability to download the chromosome match data.
+• MyHeritage DNA provides a range of sort and search filters and options, and also shows Shared DNA Matches, how much DNA your shared matches share, shared surnames, shared ethnicities, and a chromosome browser capable of comparing up to 7 matches, which highlights triangulated segments, and with the ability to download the chromosome match data.
 The Theory of Family Relativity feature exploits MyHeritage’s millions of family trees to visually suggest how some of your DNA matches may connect to you.
 MyHeritage DNA’s AutoCluster feature produces a matrix showing which of your matches share DNA with each other, to help you identify genetic networks or clusters of matches belonging to the same ancestral lines.
-MyHeritage’s new Labels feature allows you to add up to 30 different custom labels to your DNA matches to help you group or filter them to suit your own needs.
+MyHeritage’s Labels feature allows you to add up to 30 different custom labels to your DNA matches to help you group or filter them to suit your own needs.

 • Living DNA raw data files can be downloaded.
 The autosomal data can be used in GEDmatch.
 Family Networks has been launched, new features will continue to be implemented over time, and new matches will appear as more people test, transfer, and opt in to Family Matching.
 Family Networks will eventually have tools such as a chromosome browser and custom tags for matches.